lacodornella/QuiBot/README.md

 ## Development

-This robot has been conceived and developed by Aleix Badia and [Pau Lafoz](@pau-lafoz) from La Codornella under the UPC project "Qui-Bot H2O", led by Marta Tarrés and Toni Dorado, and funded by FECYT.
+This robot has been conceived and developed by Aleix Badia and Pau Lafoz (@pau-lafoz) from La Codornella under the UPC project "Qui-Bot H2O", led by Marta Tarrés and Toni Dorado, and funded by FECYT.